hakhuong/Hotel-Cancellation-Prediction/README.md

 <img width="388" alt="Screen Shot 2019-12-20 at 6 29 47 PM" src="https://user-images.githubusercontent.com/45189309/71252101-a758dd80-2356-11ea-9557-f4cfb494cdd7.png">

+# Result

+The table below shows results of all models used (Traditional, Regression, KNN, Tree, Random Forest) on training set (In-sample Metrics) and on Testing set (Out-sample Metrics).

 My main metrics is MASE with benchmark is a mean cancellation rate of training set as Naive prediction.
 The best performing model is Combined Model with the highest percentage of error reduction compared to Naive prediction.

-# Result

-The table below shows results of all models used (Traditional, Regression, KNN, Tree, Random Forest) on training set (In-sample Metrics) and on Testing set (Out-sample Metrics).
+**Example of result interpretation**:

-Example of result interpretation: **On Testing data, Combined Model reduced 79.03% of prediction error compared to Naive prediction for 1 to 7 days prior to Stay Date** (the night when customers stay at the hotel).
+MASE: On Testing data, Combined Model reduced 79.03% of prediction error compared to Naive prediction for 1 to 7 days prior to Stay Date (the night when customers stay at the hotel).

+MAPE: On Testing data, Combined Model prediction is off by 2.91% on average in day 1 to 7 prior to Stay Date.

+MAE: On Testing data, Combined Model predicted with averaged error of 1.84 bookings that will survive in day 1 to 7 prior to Stay Date.

 <img width="581" alt="Screen Shot 2019-12-20 at 6 35 16 PM" src="https://user-images.githubusercontent.com/45189309/71252369-5f868600-2357-11ea-929f-080c0abe0f3b.png">